kirenguyen/pepperServer/README.md

 ```

 This will also send back a Micro:Bit list to all Peppers in the same room as the two devices; the `message_type` parameter will be set to `messageType.unpairDevice`.
 There will always be a Micro:Bit list response after a request.

+Upon sending the POST request to the API to unpair, the device will also receive the following JSON string:

+Pepper will also receive the following JSON string format upon successfully sending the POST request to update this pair in the server.
+If the API request failed, the `result` parameter will be '900'.

 ### Misc